 Action: M. Bumpstead will be updating the monthly financials; will copy J. Brady and A. Hogan with the receipt to Sweden.

-Action: J. Brady will add Sweden to GAC site
+Action: J. Brady will add Sweden to GAC site when membership dues receipt has been sent and member application information is received from A Hogan.

 5. Membership Report

 A. Hogan reported that Sweden paid $110.00 instead of $125.
 00 but the question is whether this difference is from the exchange rate.
-ICPAN has special rate for those joining now until the next membership year commences.
+ICPAN offers a pro-rated fee for those joining now until the next membership year commences.

 A. Hogan is keeping all application forms.
 Membership policy will include “treasurer will keep receipts”.